 Reproductive Rights: U.S. Supreme Court Cases

 Reproductive rights in America can vary significantly from one state to the next.
-Each jurisdiction has its own slate of laws relating to abortion, contraception, and family planning.
-New abortion laws are constantly being drafted across the country, and they often get challenged in court.
+Each jurisdiction has its own laws relating to abortion, contraception, and family planning.
+New abortion laws are constantly drafted across the country, and they often get challenged in court.

-The final arbiter on these laws is the U.S. Supreme Court.
+The final decision-maker on these laws is the U.S. Supreme Court.

 This article highlights significant cases of national prominence over the years.
 There are cases involving the reproductive rights of individuals, including the right to use contraception, plan a family, rear children, and gain access to reproductive healthcare.
 The links are to the full text of the U.S. Supreme Court decisions.

 - Pierce v.
 Society of Sisters (1925) - Cited in over 100 Supreme Court cases, the Court established a constitutional right of parents to send their children to private schools.

 - Skinner v.
 Oklahoma (1942) - This decision holds that states may not impose sterilization as a penalty for a crime.

 - Prince v.
 Massachusetts (1944) - This decision established that the government has the authority to regulate the actions and treatment of children - even against parental authority - according to the child's best interests.
 In this case, the Court held that a mother may be prosecuted for having her children distribute religious literature.

 - Griswold v.
 Connecticut (1965) - The Court struck down a law that prohibited married couples from using birth control and thereby found a constitutional right of married couples to use contraceptives.